Argentina's Fernandez joins leftist leaders for 'Puebla Group' summit

 By Nicolás Misculin

-BUENOS AIRES, Nov 9 (Reuters) - Argentine President-elect Alberto Fernandez joined the inaugural meeting of the so-called Puebla Group in Buenos Aires on Saturday, a conference of left-leaning regional political leaders.
+BUENOS AIRES (Reuters) - Argentine President-elect Alberto Fernandez joined the inaugural meeting of the so-called Puebla Group in Buenos Aires on Saturday, a conference of left-leaning regional political leaders.

 "We are going to stand up Latin America with all of you," Fernandez said at the opening of the meeting, adding that the region has endured difficult times as a result of "conservatism."